premkpavuluri/microservices-research/final.md

 ## Index

-- What is microservices architecture?
+1. What is microservices architecture?
-- What is monolithic architecture?
+2. What is monolithic architecture?
-- Architectural diagrams for both (hypothetical scenarios included)
+3. Architectural diagrams for microservice and monolithic architectures.
-- Advantages of Microservice over monolithic
+4. Advantages of Microservice over monolithic.
-- Disadvantages of Microservice over monolithic
+5. Disadvantages of Microservice over monolithic.
-- What questions to ask to decide if someone needs microservices or not
+6. What questions to ask to decide if someone needs microservices or not.
-- Why the world is moving towards microservices
+7. Why the world is moving towards microservices?
-- What is the conclusion of our research
+8. What is the conclusion of our research.
+9. References.

-## What is microservice architecture
+## 1. What is microservice architecture

 An architecture that structures the application as a set of independently deployable, loosely coupled, components, a.k.a. services.
 Each service consists of one or more subdomains.